helga-umrikh/All-Games-App/README.md

 To start using the app, follow the steps below:

 1.  **Get the RapidAPI Key:**
-    Visit the [Free-To-Play Games Database](https://rawg.io/) on RawgAPI's website.
+    Visit the [RAWG Games Database](https://rawg.io/) on RawgAPI's website.
 Sign up for an account if needed, and obtain the Authorization key.
 This key is required to access the API.
 2.  **Add the Access Key to the .env file:**
     Open the `.env` file in the root of the project and replace `YOUR_RAPIDAPI_KEY` with the key you obtained from the RawgAPI website.